holochain/docs-pages/src/install.md

 ## Windows

 Holochain development uses the same tools across Mac, Windows, and Linux.
 However, the Nix toolkit, which we use to install and manage those tools, only works natively on Mac and Linux.
-If you have Windows 10, Linux is available via the Microsoft Store.
+If you have Windows 10, Ubuntu Linux is available via the Microsoft Store.

 ### Requirements